About us

 Every day, Lotterywest gives Western Australians a chance to dream by playing a range of lottery games, with millions of dollars in prizes provided to winners each year.

-But the impact of prizes is only the beginning.
+But the positive impact of prizes is only the beginning.
 By simply playing Lotterywest games you help fund projects across the State that benefit the community.

 Lotterywest has been supporting the WA community since 1933, and is the only State-owned and operated Lottery in Australia where all available profits go straight back to the community through Lotterywest grants.